 - Moshe Safdie designed the resort, and the Las Vegas Sands corporation owns it.

 The Marina Bay Sands Pool

+Where do we start with the Marina Bay Sands pool?
 The reality is most people are here for the pool.
 At least, almost all first-timers.
 So how do you describe this iconic pool?
-The Marina Bay Sands pool is enormous, a lot bigger than you think.
+The Marina Bay Sands pool is much bigger than you think.
 I imagined it being jam-packed with people and no loungers available.
 That’s not the case.
 There is plenty of room, and we were able to get a lounger upon arrival.

-I would describe being in The Marina Bay Sands pool like immersing yourself in the sky, at one with the Gods.
+I would describe being in The Marina Bay Sands pool as immersing yourself in the sky, at one with the Gods.
 It’s a surreal experience.
 You almost feel like you are floating through the sky amidst the clouds.
-When you get to the edge and peek over, you feel the overwhelming sense of being suspended high above the city.
+When you reach the edge and peek over, you feel the overwhelming sense of being suspended above the city.
 Yet, it does not feel intimidating.
-I would go as far as to say it’s calming, and I am petrified of heights.
+I would go as far as to say it’s calming and petrified of heights.

 People ask if it’s a sheer drop from the edge.
 The answer is no, there are several layers underneath the side, but you must look over to see them.

 Can you access The Marina Bay Sands Pool without staying?